TerragonDE/OpenFOAM/README.md

 It is called smoother because we do not use this to solve the linear system but rather quickly remove some part of error.
 Other than Jacobi, openfoam also uses ILU based smoother.

-Salome Mesh
-- 0.002 max. size
-- 0.001 min. size
-- then use controlDict timeStep 0.001